ccmjs/ccm-docs/README.md

 # docs-generation
-Contains the scripts for generating the documentations.
+Contains the scripts to generate documentations around the <i>ccmjs</i> technology.